sophkim/sophkim/README.md

 ### Hi there 👋
 #### I'm a front-end developer from South Korea.

-Skills: REACT / JS / TS / HTML / CSS / PYTHON
+<p>Skills: REACT / JS / TS / HTML / CSS / PYTHON<p>
-If you would like to have my help with your team and product, feel free to contact me.
+<p>If you would like to have my help with your team and product, feel free to contact me.<p>

 📫 How to reach me: soph.b.kim@gmail.com